BrendanJohn/safeAndSoundInsurance/README.md

 # safeAndSoundInsurance

+## Temporary Live URL
+N/A at this time

+## Description
-Final project for User Experience Engineering
+Final project for CSCI E-34 User Experience Engineering

+## Demo
+N/A at this time

+## Libraries
+* jQuery
+* Bootstrap